Butter Pecan Pound Cake

 Overhead shot of chopped pecans in a white skillet being lightly toasted on a marble surface

-Step 1: Place chopped pecans in a medium skillet over medium heat and toast until fragrant and nutty.
-Set aside and let it cool.
+Toast them in a skillet over medium heat until fragrant and nutty, then set aside to cool.

 Mixing bowl filled with creamed butter and sugar mixture with an egg cracked in the center, ready to be blended

-Step 2: Beat the butter and both sugars in a stand mixer with the whisk attachment until light and fluffy.
-Add the eggs one at a time, mixing well after each and scraping the bowl as needed.
+Beat them until light and fluffy.
+Add the eggs one at a time, mixing well and scraping the bowl between additions.

 Smooth batter in a bowl with flour and salt added on top before final mixing

-Step 3: Mix in the sweetened condensed milk until incorporated, then reduce the speed and gradually add the flour and salt in two parts, stirring just until combined without overmixing.
+After mixing the sweetened condensed milk, reduce the speed and add the flour and salt in two parts, stirring just until combined.

 Mixing bowl showing batter with sour cream, toasted pecans, and vanilla added, ready to be folded in